← Back To Articles

 4. Can borrowers change goals later?

-Usually no, though goals are mainly behavioral prompts.
+Usually no, though goals are mainly behavioural prompts.

 5. Should all borrowers use goal-based credit?